 St. Olaf College promotes an environmentally friendly lifestyle, but lacks a venue for students to effortlessly donate their gently used possessions that would normally end up in landfills.
 Grounded in environmental and ethical values, the Ole Thrift Shop dedicates itself to increase the sustainability of the St. Olaf campus by collecting donated goods and reselling them for affordable prices annually.
 In the fall of 2013, Ole Thrift Shop earned a profit of around $6,000, doubling the investment and predicted returns.
 The success of Ole Thrift Store proves that St. Olaf students eagerly embrace innovative, sustainable businesses.

-Nigerian Water Well Project: Joseph Adetola Adedigba ’14
+Nigerian Water Well Project: Joseph Adetola Adedigba ’14 (Third Prize)

 As a native Nigerian, Joseph Adetola Adedigba chose to make a significant impact in his native country by constructing a water well in the community of Saki, Nigeria.
 Joseph’s venture funded the construction of the Saki Water Well; this water well not only improved access to clean water in Saki, but also provided employment to women in this community.
 Nigerian Water Wells’s mission is to build more water wells in Nigeria following the successful Saki Water Well model.